Q: Who is Covered By Florida No-Fault Insurance?

 - injury liability coverage;

 - uninsured/underinsured motorist bodily injury coverage.

 Even if you have insurance coverage, you may want to contact a personal injury attorney if you’ve been injured.
-In cases where you need more compensation than your PIP policy limit will allow, a Clearwater personal injury attorney can work to hold the responsible party accountable for your injuries.
-Contact Jim Dodson Law to schedule a no cost evaluation with a personal injury attorney about your case at 727-446-0840.
+In cases where you need more compensation than your PIP policy limit will allow, an attorney can work to hold the responsible party accountable for your injuries.